A top-notch practical tutorial and UTM structure. UTM parameters have become all the more important after the iOS 14.5 updates.

 We have been quite surprised to see the amount of Shopify merchants using the UTM parameters wrongly - or not even using them at all.
 Unfortunately, that's the case even with Facebook Ads or marketing professionals.

-UTM parameters have become all the more important after the iOS 14.5 updates.
+UTM parameters have become more important after the iOS 14.5 updates.
 Facebook Ads reports started not working so we need an alternative source to check the performance of the campaigns.
 Google Analytics would do that for you - but ONLY IF you set up the UTM parameters correctly.
 It causes more harm than good when it is not correct.

 We prepared a top-notch practical tutorial and UTM structure.
 Follow along and make sure to apply it to every Ads campaign.